webmaxru/DROP/README.md

 # DROP
-## DROP.
+## D.R.O.P.
 (DJ's Real-time Operations Protocol) is a domain-specific language (DSL) to describe and automate the mixing of multiple tracks in real-time

 DROP is an advanced domain-specific language (DSL) specifically tailored for DJs and DJ equipment producers.
 It offers a powerful framework for DJs to automate and execute real-time mixing of multiple tracks, encompassing both fundamental and advanced DJ techniques.
 With a syntax inspired by JavaScript, DROP empowers DJs to script precise and intricate control over their equipment, enabling seamless and captivating live performances.